Problem Wildlife

 Beaver dams may pose a threat to roadway infrastructure and cropland.
-Our Problem Wildlife officers can assist landowners with safe removal of beaver dams and beaver.
+Our Problem Wildlife Officers can assist landowners with the safe removal of beaver dams and beaver.

 Our Problem Wildlife Officers can assist with Control of Coyotes and Other Pests in order to control predation or disease caused by pests on livestock, crops and farmland.